tazjin/democrify/README.md

 The current release is available at http://klaud.tazj.in/QUhq

-Please file all issues you find here in Github or - if you don't have a Github account - send them to vincent@spotify.com
+Please file all issues you find here in Github or - if you don't have a Github account - send them to dev@tazj.in

 Have fun!